Admitting now

 Assessment & toxicology

-Medical assessment, toxicology to identify all substances present, psychiatric evaluation.
-The buprenorphine induction protocol is planned here.
+clinical assessment, toxicology to identify all substances present, psychiatric evaluation.
+The clinical observation protocol is planned here.

 2. 02